engineyard/ey-docs/pages/database-environments.md

 # Setting up replication

-This page describes how to set up a replicated database.
+This page describes how to set up a replicated (or slave) database.

 <!-- Use this page as an introduction.
 Make sure to address that we automatically create the database for you.
 How to choose the size of the database instance